Autodesk-Forge/forge-api-nodejs-client/README.md

 // Get the buckets owned by an application.
 // Use the oAuth2TwoLegged client object and the credentials object that were
 // obtained from the previous step
-// notice that you need do add a buckets:read scope for the getBuckets to work BucketsApi.getBuckets({}, oAuth2TwoLegged, credentials).then(function(buckets){
+// notice that you need do add a bucket:read scope for the getBuckets to work BucketsApi.getBuckets({}, oAuth2TwoLegged, credentials).then(function(buckets){
     console.log(buckets);
 }, function(err){